rsdoiel/antenna/planet.md

 ---

-## Sacred Family of Nazareth Sisters in Žytomyr: Shelter, prayer, hope amid war
+## Sacred Family of Nazareth Sisters in Zhytomyr: Shelter, prayer, hope amid war

 date: 2025-06-17, from: Vatican News

-                    <p>Three religious sisters from the Congregation of the Holy Family of Nazareth run a kindergarten and a family assistance centre in the Ukrainian city of Žytomyr, meeting the needs of the local community affected by the war. </p>
+                    <p>Three religious sisters from the Congregation of the Holy Family of Nazareth run a kindergarten and a family assistance centre in the Ukrainian city of Zhytomyr, meeting the needs of the local community affected by the war. </p>
                     <p><a href="https://www.vaticannews.va/en/church/news/2025-06/sisters-project-128-sacred-family-nazareth-zytomyr-ukraine.html">Read all</a></p>
                     <p>&nbsp;</p>